ocaml-obuild/obuild/README.md

          This will usually build a library or executables.
 * sdist: create a compressed archive package with every pieces needed to distribute it.
+* install: install to a specific destination the necessary files part of a library or executable

 How to write a project file
 ---------------------------